Our Programmes

-Idlewild Trust awards grants in two areas within the Arts and Conservation.
-Here you can find details of our two programmes with a link to our Funding Guidelines, and also read four recent case studies.
+Idlewild Trust awards grants in two areas: Arts and Conservation.
+You can find details of our two programmes in our Funding Guidelines and view four recent case studies here.

 Grants awarded